22f3001607/DVD-Project_Group-5/data/README.md

 # Data

-The datasets are not committed to this repository — `analysis_master.csv` alone is ~92MB, and the full raw+processed set runs well past what's practical to version-control directly.
+The datasets are not committed to this repository since `analysis_master.csv` alone is ~92MB, and the full raw+processed set runs well past what's practical to version-control directly.
 All files are hosted here instead:

 **Google Drive folder:** [Datasets](https://drive.google.com/drive/folders/1ALV7ElJbM7NVjogPuGVL0c40f8zfSrrZ)